pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     ModelChain(poorly_specified_system, location)

-If our goal is simply to get the object constructed, we can specify the models that the ModelChain should use.
-We’ll have to fill in missing data on the PVSystem object later, but maybe that’s desirable in some workflows.

-.. ipython:: python
-    :okexcept:

-    mc = ModelChain(poorly_specified_system, location,
-                    dc_model='desoto', ac_model='snlinverter',
-                    aoi_model='physical', spectral_model='no_loss')
-    print(mc)

-As expected, without additional information, the :py:meth:`~.ModelChain.run_model` method fails at run time.

-.. ipython:: python
-    :okexcept:

-    mc.run_model(times=weather.index, weather=weather)

-The ModelChain attempted to execute the PVSystem object's :py:meth:`~pvlib.pvsystem.PVSystem.singlediode` method, and the method failed because the object's ``module_parameters`` did not include the data necessary to run the model.

 Next, we define a PVSystem with a module from the SAPM database and an inverter from the CEC database.
 ModelChain will examine the PVSystem object’s properties and determine that it should choose the SAPM DC